Applying to the Global Studies Major

 Incoming UCLA Students: Incoming freshmen and transfer students may come to UCLA as Pre-Global Studies majors, however please note that that designation has no bearing on being accepted to the Global Studies major, as they will still need to apply for it.
 In fact, it is recommended that students enter UCLA with a major other than "Pre-Global Studies" to ensure a backup major in case they do not get accepted into Global Studies, or want to pursue a double major.
 Also, transfer students interested in pursuing the Global Studies major should have completed as many preparation courses prior to coming to UCLA as possible, leaving only Glbl St 1 to be taken at UCLA during the Fall Quarter of their Junior Year (unless taken during a prior summer term).

-After the application period has closed and grades for Fall Quarter courses have posted, the Chair of Global Studies will review the DPR of all applicants modeled for the Global Studies major.
+After the application period has closed and grades for Fall Quarter courses have posted, the Chair of Global Studies will review applications.

-Important: Students applying for the Global Studies major will need to show good faith effort that they intend to continue with the required course sequencing by enrolling in Glbl St 100A for the Winter Quarter, as well as registering for a Global Studies travel study program (Glbl St 110A/110B) for the following Summer, as they will need these courses to be on track with the Global Studies major, if admitted.
+Important: Third year students applying for the Global Studies major will need to show good faith effort that they intend to continue with the required course sequencing by enrolling in Glbl St 100A for the Winter Quarter, as well as registering for a Global Studies travel study program (Glbl St 110A/110B) for the following Summer, as they will need these courses to be on track with the Global Studies major, if admitted.
 Registration for Glbl St 110A/110B will begin on November 15th and will be done via the UCLA Travel Study website.
-Students are strongly encouraged to register for a Glbl St 110A/110B on that day (a small deposit is required to secure a spot in one of these programs), as well as Glbl St 100A as soon as their 1st pass begins for that term.
-The Chair will be verifying enrollment in these courses when determining qualifications for the Global Studies major.
+Please note that certain destinations fill up quickly so if you have a preferred program, enroll early.
+However, please keep in mind that a $300 non-refundable deposit is required to enroll in one of these programs.
+Sophomores applicants have the option of enrolling in the travel study program their second or third year.

 Students who are not admitted to the Global Studies major will have the option of dropping Glbl St 110A/110B, but no refund of the deposit will be given.
 These students are encouraged to remain in the Glbl St 110A/110B program, as the courses can be used towards any two of the three electives for the Global Studies minor, which they are encouraged to pursue.

-By the way, if you would like to verify that the courses you have taken are applying towards the preparation requirements correctly, please feel free to have your DPR modeled for the Global Studies major at your College Counseling Unit.
+By the way, if you would like to verify that the courses you have taken are applying towards the preparation requirements correctly, you may model your DAR.
+For students who entered UCLA before Fall 2012, please feel free to have your DPR modeled for the Global Studies major at your College Counseling Unit.

 The notification period for entrance to, or denial of, the Global Studies major is targeted for Week 2 of Winter Quarter, if not before.
 Students are asked to refrain from inquiring about their application status until after notifications are sent out.